classgraph/classgraph/README.md

 3. [find classes that implement an interface](#3-matching-the-classes-that-implement-an-interface) or one of its subinterfaces, or whose superclasses implement the interface or one of its subinterfaces;
 4. [find classes that have a specific class annotation](#4-matching-classes-with-a-specific-annotation);
 5. find the constant literal initializer value in a classfile's constant pool for a [specified static final field](#5-fetching-the-constant-initializer-values-of-static-final-fields);
-6. find files (even non-classfiles) anywhere on the classpath that have a [path that matches a given regular expression](#6-finding-files-even-non-classfiles-anywhere-on-the-classpath-whose-path-matches-a-given-regular-expression);
+6. find files (even non-classfiles) anywhere on the classpath that have a [path that matches a given string or regular expression](#6-finding-files-even-non-classfiles-anywhere-on-the-classpath-whose-path-matches-a-given-string-or-regular-expression);
 7. perform the actual [classpath scan](#7-performing-the-actual-scan);
 8. [detect changes](#8-detecting-changes-to-classpath-contents-after-the-scan) to the files within the classpath since the first time the classpath was scanned, or alternatively, calculate the MD5 hash of classfiles while scanning, in case using timestamps is insufficiently rigorous for change detection;
 9. return a list of [all directories and files on the classpath](#9-get-a-list-of-all-whitelisted-and-non-blacklisted-classes-and-interfaces-on-the-classpath) (i.e. all classpath elements) as a list of File objects, with the list deduplicated and filtered to include only classpath directories and files that actually exist, saving you the trouble of parsing and filtering the classpath; and